Constant Volume Chamber (MA)

 The values and are determined by the moisture and impurity gas sources connected to the S port of the chamber or by the values of the corresponding parameters.

-If the ports are not used, the terms of the equation with the subscript corresponding to the port name are 0.
+If the ports are not used, the terms of the equation with subscript corresponding to the port name are 0

 The water vapour mass conservation equation relates the mass flow rate of water vapour to the dynamics of the humidity level in the internal volume of humid air:

-Similarly, the equation of conservation of admixture gas mass relates the mass flow rate of admixture gas to the dynamics of the level of admixture gas in the internal volume of humid air:
+Similarly, the equation of conservation of mass of impurity gas relates the mass flow rate of impurity gas to the dynamics of the level of impurity gas in the internal volume of humid air:

-Finally, the energy conservation equation relates the energy flow rate to the dynamics of changes in pressure, temperature, and mass fractions of the internal volume of moist air:
+Finally, the energy conservation equation relates the energy flow rate to the dynamics of pressure, temperature and mass fraction of the internal volume of moist air:

 The equation of state relates the density of the mixture to pressure and temperature: